msyamkumar/cs220-s22-projects/p3/readme.md

 This table lists 5 different renewable energy sources, and the amount of energy from each of these sources that was consumed by the US commercial power industry in each of the years between 2015 and 2020.
 The units used here are trillions of Btu (British thermal units).

 The dataset is in the `energy.csv` file which you downloaded.
-We'll learn about CSV files later in the semester.
-For now, you should know this about them:
-* it's easy to create them by exporting from Excel
-* it's easy to use them in Python programs
-* we'll give you a `project.py` module to help you extract data from CSV files until we teach you to do it yourself
+Alternatively, you can open `energy.csv` file, to look at the same data and to verify answers to simple questions.

 ## Requirements